Transition at Brickhill Primary School

-Our Foundation Team at Brickhill Lower School welcomes children from all settings and have a dedicated programme of events and activities to ensure that children and parents have a smooth transition into Foundation.
+Our Foundation Team at Brickhill Primary School welcomes children from all settings and have a dedicated programme of events and activities to ensure that children and parents have a smooth transition into Foundation.

 New Parents Meeting